crcn/tandem-old/documentation/Getting Started/README.md

 #### Generating Typed Definition Files

 If you're using TypeScript, then you'll probably want additional type safety around Paperclip files.
 To do that, you'll need to CLI tools: `yarn add paperclip-cli --dev`.
-You'll also need to install a compiler -- for now the only option you have is React, so add that: `yarn add paperclip-react-compiler --dev`.
+You'll also need to install a compiler.
+For now, the only option you have is React, so add that: `yarn add paperclip-react-compiler --dev`.
 After that, you can generate typed definition files like so:

 ```
 ./node_modules/.bin/paperclip --compiler=paperclip-react-compiler --definition --write